CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Software Architecture Pattern.md

 ## Model-View-Controller

 Our MERN Stack project will be utilising a Model-View-Controller (MVC) architecture. **React** will be used for views, **Express** will be our controller, and **Mongoose** will handle our models and interact with our **MongoDB** database.
-By utilising the "separation of concerns" of the applications business logic and display, MVC architecture allows for parallel development, and more granular maintenence.
+By utilising the "separation of concerns" of the applications business logic and display, MVC architecture allows for parallel development, and more granular maintenance.

 An illustration of a general MVC flow is below: